Skip to content

 The standard against which digital asset strategies are measured.

-The Cryptex Digital Market Cap Index exists to do what no index in digital assets has done properly: capture a broad representation of the digital asset market cap in a single, transparent, rules-based measure.
+The Cryptex Digital Market Cap Index exists to do what no index in digital assets has done properly: capture a broad representation of the digital asset market cap in a single, transparent, rules based measure.

-The index provides broad, diversified representation across five thematic sectors of the digital asset ecosystem — balancing the dominance of major networks with meaningful exposure to infrastructure, applications, community-driven assets, and emerging projects.
+The index provides broad, diversified representation across five thematic sectors of the digital asset ecosystem, balancing the dominance of major networks with meaningful exposure to infrastructure, applications, community driven assets, and emerging projects.

 The Cryptex Digital Market Cap Index is designed to serve as:

 • A definitive benchmark.
 The standard against which active digital asset strategies are measured.
-Every portfolio manager, every fund, every protocol — measured against one number.
+Every portfolio manager, every fund, every protocol, measured against one number.

-• A composable on-chain primitive.
+• A composable onchain primitive.
 Natively integrated into DeFi as collateral, a base trading pair, or a building block for structured products.
-The index doesn't just track the market — it participates in it.
+The index doesn't just track the market.
+It participates in it.

 • A passive exposure framework.
 For allocators seeking diversified digital asset exposure without the operational complexity of managing individual positions across multiple chains, venues, and custody solutions.